 Wheelchair

-A manual wheelchair, and its accessories (such as a transfer board), are allowed through airport security.
-If there is no room for your wheelchair in your airline’s cabin then it will be taken at the boarding gate and gate checked by the gate agent and put into the aircraft’s hold.
+A manual wheelchair and its accessories (such as a transfer board) are allowed through airport security.
+If there is no room for your wheelchair in your airline’s cabin, it will be taken at the boarding gate and checked by the gate agent and put into the aircraft’s hold.

 It would then be taken out of the hold by the gate agent at your final destination and should be just outside the aircraft’s door when you disembark, along with children’s strollers etc.

-I suggest you contact your airline prior to flying to find out their policy.
+I suggest you contact your airline before flying to find out their policy.

-Wheelchairs do seem to cause problems at security checkpoints it seems as there are many complaints from people on the AskTSA Twitter page regarding their treatment when using a wheelchair.
+Wheelchairs do seem to cause problems at security checkpoints.
+It seems as if there are many complaints from people on the AskTSA Twitter page regarding their treatment when using a wheelchair.

 Electric wheelchairs and mobility scooters

-There could be an issue with battery-powered wheelchairs due to their lithium batteries as the Federal Aviation Administration has some strict rules on flying with lithium batteries.
+There could be an issue with battery-powered wheelchairs due to their lithium batteries, as the Federal Aviation Administration has strict rules on flying with lithium batteries.

 Contact your airline to find out their policy.